The

 and the Phased Retirement Program.[ix]

-writing on actions taken under the authority of these delegations to the
+on actions taken under the authority of these delegations to the appropriate

-appropriate committee of the Board of Governors no less than annually, or as
+committee of the Board of Governors no less than annually, or as otherwise

-otherwise requested by the chair of the Board of Governors or the chair of the
+requested by the chair of the Board of Governors or the chair of the Committee

 B. Governance

-a constituent institution or an affiliated institution if the action is for
+University, a constituent institution or an affiliated institution if the

 2. The authority to approve the initiation